 Synthetic Cubism differs from analytic Cubism in its inclusion of collage elements (cut-out bits of paper, from the French coller, to paste).
-As the discussion among Cubist scholars above suggests, there are at least six different ways of understanding the significance of this introduction of collage:
+As the discussion among Cubist scholars above suggests, there are at least five different ways of understanding the significance of this introduction of collage:

 1) The use of collage and stenciled letters asserts the “flatness of the picture plane” (remember why the formalists insisted on flatness in painting?).

 2) The use of collage is truthful to the two-dimensional objects it is used to represent: sheet music is sheet music; newspaper is newspaper (a ‘realist’ explanation).

 3) The use of collage irreverently mixes 'low' culture and 'high' culture, calling attention to the rise of consumer culture in modern times -- brand names, advertising, mechanical reproduction, mass media, etc.